PhotonicsOpenProjects/ONE-PIX/README.md

 ### Spectrometer installation

 The ONE-PIX kit is compatible with many spectrometers model.
 All models already tested with ONE-PIX has a concrete implementation in the [spectrometers subfolder](plugins/spectrometer) of plugins.
-For each of them instruction of installattion on a raspberry pi board are detailed in the readme folder.
+For each of them instruction of installation on a raspberry pi board are detailed in the readme folder.
 For example you can see the [OceanInsigth](plugins/spectrometer/OceanInsight/README.md) or [Avantes](plugins/spectrometer/Avantes/README.md) installation instructions to achieve before measure with your ONE-PIX

 If you want to implement a new model of spectrometer  you need to see [adding a new spectrometer](https://one-pix.readthedocs.io/en/latest/contributing.html#adding-a-new-spectrometer) API section.